ansaryergesh/capstone-react/README.md

 ## Description

-Make project with fetching API.
-Used react-thunk middleware for for asynchronous requests to the external API, for receiving or saving data and react-redux to save states into store.
-Project is simple SPA with three navigation page with unique route path.
+Make a project with fetching API.
+Used react-thunk middleware for asynchronous requests to the external API, for receiving or saving data and react-redux to save states into the store.
+The project is a simple SPA with three navigation page with a unique route path.
 ### Install, Run and Build program

 ```